rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 2. `From`: Who to send the reply to.

-3. `Client`: The name of the client entity.
-I.e. the entity that is writing log events to RTS.
+3. `Client`: The name of the client entity -- the entity that is writing log events to RTS.

 4. `StatName`: The name of the statistic the requester is interested in.